 Would you like to fully understand what high temperature gas chromatography means and discover strategies for more efficient and successful high temperature applications?
 If so, this on-demand webinar will provide the answers.

-In this webinar the presenter will discuss what effect temperatures above 360 °C will have on the integrity of the column phase and brittleness of the column over extended periods of time.
+In this webinar the presenter discusses what effect temperatures above 360 °C have on the integrity of the column phase and brittleness of the column over extended periods of time.
 You will discover strategies for more efficient and successful high temperature applications, such as utilizing metal columns, and how long they are able to operate at temperatures up to 450 °C and still maintain their integrity.
-Also to be discussed will be how selection of the right consumables and maintaining a leak free system is especially important in high temperature GC applications, and how to pick the right ones to have a successful and robust GC analysis.
+Also discussed is how selection of the right consumables and maintaining a leak free system is especially important in high temperature GC applications, and how to pick the right ones to have a successful and robust GC analysis.